NaynaJahan/Covid-19-information/README.md

 # Covid-19-information
- Covid 19 information of Bangladesh using flutter and rest API
+ Updated Covid 19 cases information of Bangladesh using flutter and rest API